webdriverio-community/wdio-html-reporter/README.md

 # wdio-html-reporter
 A reporter for webdriver.io which generates a HTML report.
 Compatible with webdriverio version 6, with a typescript type file.
+####New Feature:  Styles are provided in a css file and can be modified
 ####New Feature:  All major vulnerabilities in dependencies fixed
 ####New Feature:  tests are collapsible as well as suites